 The 7th film was a reward for all Star Wars fans.

 It gave us everything we wanted: the lightsaber fights, new planets, new droids, new space ships battles, …

 We could tell that Rey was the main character, but Finn had almost an equal amount of screentime.
 Both characters were interesting to me.

 We have never seen a stormtrooper becoming a good guy in a film.
 So that already was original.
 Rey, her origin story is a mystery, which is now unfolded by “The Rise of Skywalker.”
 Back then, it kept us wondering why she had a strong connection with the force.

 The most interesting character for me was Kylo Ren.
-Some didn’t like Adam Driver as the new villain because he seemed afraid.
+Some didn’t like Adam Driver as the new villain because he seemed afraid and vulnerable.
 But I considered that to be something positive, it felt different than we had seen before.
 There was an internal struggle between the light and the darkness in him.
 I was pleased to see that there was more dept to him than being a lousy villain.